maurocordioli/viperus/README.md

 * 0.1.5  add watch_all files with autoreload
 * 0.1.4  add format: java properties files
 * 0.1.3  better clap args: default values
-* 0.1.2  relaod config from files
+* 0.1.2  reload config from files
 * 0.1.1  fixes dcs
 * 0.1.0  first release

 ## What is viperus?
 Viperus is a package, that enables program configuration via an extendable types system.
-Parameters can be incoprorated via cli parameters, environment viariables.
+Parameters can be incorporated via cli parameters, environment variables.
 Parameters may be declared in configuration files as well.

 Given implementation can handle: